Sacred Atlas

 On The Fall of Man

 The first humans disobey a divine command in a garden setting.
 This act introduces sin and separation from the divine presence.
-1 Enoch's Book of the Watchers expands the account into a cosmic drama of fallen angels teaching the forbidden arts.
+1 Enoch's Book of the Watchers, often read alongside the Edenic story, narrates a parallel cosmic corruption — the descent of fallen angels and their forbidden teachings — rather than re-telling the human Fall itself.

 Share